Low-barrier shelter residents say staff abuse them amid ‘terrible’ conditions during COVID-19

 “We want people to [send complaints] directly to us, so we can address it,” Handerhan said.

-The Legal Clinic has documented 311 complaints from Tubman residents over the years, five of which are still open.
+The Legal Clinic has documented 311 complaints from Tubman residents over the years, though not all of them pertain to the conditions of the facility or treatment by staff and guards.
+Five of them remain open.

 Yet, there seems to be confusion among residents on which hotline to call, as residents are given multiple phone numbers for various services.
 Snow said she called the DHS shelter hotline in March to ask for shelter during the hypothermia season, and was promptly given a bed at King Greenleaf Recreation Center.
 She transferred to the Harriet Tubman Shelter in May, and has called the same number she used to access shelter 3 to 4 times in the past five months to complain about poor treatment and conditions.
 Snow said she was never made aware of the whistleblower hotline, and has yet to receive any response to those complaints.